Royal Botanic Garden

 A disused railway line gives visitors to Edinburgh a picturesque walk from King George V Park all the way to Leith.
 It is split into Warriston, Goldenacre and Trinity sections, with Warriston being the closest to the botanic gardens.

-This authentic Georgian house is managed by the National Trust for Scotland which has restored each room to look exactly as it would have in the 18th century.
-The historic attraction offers fine paintings, costumes and furnishings to view on a self-guided tour.
+The National Trust for Scotland, which is in charge of this genuine Georgian house, has restored each room to appear exactly as it would have in the 18th century.
+The historic attraction offers fine paintings, costumes, and furnishings to view on a self-guided tour.

 The Scotch Malt Whisky Society.
 28 Queen St, Edinburgh EH2 1JX.
 25-minute walk.